Providence Church is a member of the Evangelical Free Church of America .

 The Holy Spirit is sovereign in bestowing gifts to the church for the perfecting of the saints, not to manifestly glorify Himself or the gifts.
 Therefore, the gift of tongues should not be exercised or promoted at any function associated with this church.

 John 16:13–14; Rom.
 8:9–15; Eph.
 5:18–21; 1 Cor.
 12:4–11; Eph.
 4:7–16

 Teaching and Leadership Roles

-Both men and women should utilize their spiritual giftedness within the parameters outlined in Holy Scripture.
-However, the general oversight and teaching ministries within the local church are limited by Scripture to men who meet the Biblical requirements.
-Women have vital oversight and teaching ministries within the Church to women and children.
+Both men and women should utilize their spiritual gifts within the parameters outlined in Holy Scripture.
+Accordingly, the general oversight and teaching ministries within the local church are limited by Scripture to men who meet the biblical requirements.
+Women have vital oversight and teaching ministries within the church to women and children.